c0dycode/BL2ModStuff/Autoexec/Readme.md

 4. It'll activate and focus the window for you.
 Tabbing out, if you're playing Exclusive Fullscreen, won't really work, since it'll monitor your screen for a specific area.
 5. It'll then search the upper right corner of the game-screen for the content in this picture ![BL2Check](./BL2Check.png)
 6. If it has found the area, it'll wait ***6000ms*** by default.
 This works out for me.
 Though BL2 is on an SSD.
 So you may have to change that in the ***Autoexec.ini***.
-7. It'll then open up the Console by pressing ***F6*** and type ***exec patch.txt*** by default, press Enter and close the Console again.
+7. It'll then open up the Console by pressing your COnsolekey and type ***exec patch.txt*** by default, press Enter and close the Console again.
 You won't even see it probably.
 All I see is my mouse-cursor all of a sudden :P. You can also change the patchname in the INI-file.
 8. It'll then close itself and DONE.

 # Installation